Primitive notion

 In mathematics, logic, philosophy, and formal systems, a primitive notion is a concept that is not defined in terms of previously defined concepts.
 It is often motivated informally, usually by an appeal to intuition or taken to be self-evident.
 In an axiomatic theory, relations between primitive notions are restricted by axioms.
 Some authors refer to the latter as "defining" primitive notions by one or more axioms, but this can be misleading.
-Formal theories cannot dispense with primitive notions, under pain of infinite regress (per the regress problem).
+Formal theories cannot dispense with primitive notions, under pain of infinite regress.

 For example, in contemporary geometry, point, line, and contains are some primitive notions.

 Details

 Alfred Tarski explained the role of primitive notions as follows:

 When we set out to construct a given discipline, we distinguish, first of all, a certain small group of expressions of this discipline that seem to us to be immediately understandable; the expressions in this group we call PRIMITIVE TERMS or UNDEFINED TERMS, and we employ them without explaining their meanings.
 At the same time we adopt the principle: not to employ any of the other expressions of the discipline under consideration, unless its meaning has first been determined with the help of primitive terms and of such expressions of the discipline whose meanings have been explained previously.
 The sentence which determines the meaning of a term in this way is called a DEFINITION,...

 An inevitable regress to primitive notions in the theory of knowledge was explained by Gilbert de B. Robinson:

 To a non-mathematician it often comes as a surprise that it is impossible to define explicitly all the terms which are used.
 This is not a superficial problem but lies at the root of all knowledge; it is necessary to begin somewhere, and to make progress one must clearly state those elements and relations which are undefined and those properties which are taken for granted.